mayamkay/mayamkay.github.io/_pages/cv.md

   }
 </style>

-Astrophysicist with 5+ years of experience in quantitative analysis and research</p>
+Astrophysicist with 5+ years of experience in quantitative analysis and research
-- Experienced data scientist passionate about leveraging these skills to help combat climate change</p>
+- Experienced data scientist passionate about leveraging these skills to help combat climate change
-- Lead scientist on 4 projects involving statistical analysis and machine learning techniques</p>
+- Lead scientist on 4 projects involving statistical analysis and machine learning techniques
-- Collaborator experienced in working with diverse groups to develop comprehensive analyses</p>
+- Collaborator experienced in working with diverse groups to develop comprehensive analyses

 **Education**